General Statement

 9. UAA employees are prohibited from serving alcohol on behalf of the contracted Concessionaire.

 10. Except for the restaurant in the AAC, beer and wine sales may not begin more than one hour before the official start time of an event and must end no less than thirty minutes before the event concludes or at 11 p.m., whichever is earlier.
-During hockey games in the SSC, all alcohol sales will cease with 10 minutes remaining in the 3rd period.
+During hockey games in the AASC, all alcohol sales will cease with 10 minutes remaining in the 3rd period.
 Exceptions to service hours for special events may be approved by the UAA Chancellor.

 11. In the AAC restaurant, beer and wine sales may not begin before 11:30 a.m. and may not extend beyond 11:00 p.m.